-Other than contracts entered into in the ordinary course of business of the Company, the only contracts material to the Company and that were entered into within the most recently completed financial year of the Company or before the most recently completed financial year of the Company but still in effect, are:
+Other than contracts entered into in the ordinary course of business of the Company, the only contracts material to the Company and that were entered into within the most recently completed

 • the Shareholders Agreement dated October 10, 2005 between the Company, Peñoles and others relating to Minera Juanicipio.
 See "Description of the Business - General - Economic Dependence", above.